Computing Multiple Image Reconstructions with a Single Hypernetwork: Experiments

 \subsubsection{Amortized Optimization}

-For AO, we consider the CS-MRI reconstruction task and experiment with two regularization terms: layer-wise total $\ell_1$-penalty on the weights~$\theta$ of the main reconstruction network and the anisotropic total variation of the reconstruction image:
+For AO, we consider the CS-MRI reconstruction task and experiment with two regularization terms $\mathcal{R}_1$ and $\mathcal{R}_2$ in Eq.~\eqref{eq:two-hyperparameter}: layer-wise total $\ell_1$-penalty on the weights~$\theta$ of the main reconstruction network and the anisotropic total variation of the reconstruction image:

 where $\theta_i$ denotes the weights of the reconstruction network for the $i$th layer, $L$ is the total number of layers of the reconstruction network, and $D_1$ and $D_2$ denote the finite difference operation along the first and second dimension of a two-dimensional image.